 Later the water rinse conditioning method was studied.
 This method further restores fill power towards

 values measured at the down factory shortly after the washing and drying process.
 A down sample is

 “washed” in a small pillow, in a laundry machine during a water rinse cycle, followed by tumble-drying.
 In most cases, the results are consistently positive, i.e. fill power values return very close to the original value.
-However, in a few cases water rinse conditioning has an unexpected lower or higher fill power than with tumble dry.
-Also, some experts worry about “washing” the down (especially if it is not clean to begin with.)
-Currently, IDFL recommends water rinse for jackets and sleeping bags and for severely compressed bulk down in some cases.
+However, in a few cases, water rinse conditioning has an unexpectedly lower or higher fill power than tumble dry.
+Also, some experts worry about “washing” the down (especially if it is not clean, to begin with.)
+Currently, IDFL recommends water rinsing for jackets and sleeping bags and for severely compressed bulk down in some cases.

-Unfortunately, we must realize that the fill power results which are obtained on the basis of tumble dry conditioning may differ considerably as the down is processed, filled, compressed and shipped.
+Unfortunately, we must realize that the fill power results which are obtained based on tumble dry conditioning may differ considerably as the down is processed, filled, compressed, and shipped.
 The difference may be higher than the ± 5 % tolerance.

-In particular this applies to down garments and sleeping bags.
-They are generally stored in much more compressed form and also for longer periods of time.
+In particular, this applies to down garments and sleeping bags.
+They are generally stored in a much more compressed form and also for longer periods.
 Compressed bulk down shipped overseas may also have this problem.

 For example, we have received sleeping bags for military use which are stored in compressed rock hard blocks.
 The range of results depending on conditioning methods is astounding.